 It is also argued that BNPL schemes tempt customers into buying items they can’t afford, spending money that they wouldn’t otherwise and landing them in financial trouble.
 This is why the model has become so popular among retailers in recent months, who offer the schemes to customers via lenders like Klarna and ClearPay.

-This problem has been exacerbated by the fact that lenders are currently not required to subject BNPL customers to credit checks, which are normally a standard procedure when you apply for a loan or credit card.
-This means that customers with histories of missed repayments and debt problems usually have nothing stopping them from using these schemes.
+Potential BNPL customers will also now be to credit checks, which are normally a standard procedure when you apply for a loan or credit card.
+This means that customers with histories of missed repayments and debt problems, who previously might have borrowed this way, should no longer be able to use these schemes.

 Read more about these products in our article How do ‘Buy Now Pay Later’ schemes work?